hishamhaniffa/todo-react/README.md

 #Here is the link to the course:
 https://egghead.io/courses/build-your-first-production-quality-react-app

-This application was developed with the TDD Archietecture in mind.
+This application was developed with TDD Archietecture in mind.